 - Release, restrain or otherwise render safe all potential hazardous stored or residual energy

-The Occupational Safety & Health Administration (OSHA) suggests these requirements for lockout/tagout devices:
+Occupational Safety & Health Administration (OSHA) Suggested Requirements For Lockout/Tagout Devices:

 - Durable enough to withstand workplace conditions